Flaky bacon cream cheese biscuits are stuffed with a savory bacon-cheese filling, topped with melty cheddar, and ready in just 15 minutes.

 Instructions

-- In a medium sized mixing bowl, mix together cream cheese, bacon, green onions, garlic salt, and parmesan cheese, mix well.
+- In a medium sized mixing bowl, mix cream cheese, bacon, green onions, parmesan cheese, and garlic powder.
+Mix well.

 - Open can of biscuit dough and separate out each biscuit.
 Roll each biscuit out flat.